jeffreylanters/unity-entity-component-system/README.md

   where EntityComponentType : EntityComponent<EntityComponentType, EntitySystemType>, new()
   where EntitySystemType : EntitySystem<EntitySystemType, EntityComponentType>, new() {

-  // NOTE: This class allows the usage of [Referenced] and [Protected] objects and primives.
+  // NOTE: This class allows the usage of [Referenced] and [Protected] objects and primitives.

   /// Adds an asset to the entity. public void AddAsset (UnityEngine.Object asset);